AviatrixSystems/Docs/HowTos/gateway.rst

 Set a minimum Aviatrix VPN client software version that is allowed to connect successfully.
 To configure, go to OpenVPN -> Edit Config -> MINIMUM VPN CLIENT VERSION to set the Aviatrix VPN client version.

-Available for Aviatrix VPN client only, thi
+Available for Aviatrix VPN client only.

 Add/Edit Tags
 ---------------